rikulo/rikulo-docs/ui/Getting_Started/Introduction.md

 ##Install from Github for Bleeding Edge Stuff

-Rikulo is under heavy development.
 To get the latest features that haven't been formally released yet, you can specify the Git repository in your `pubspec.yam` as follows.

     dependencies:
       rikulo: